 - Organize office gatherings and assist with events

-- Coordinate the maintenance of office equipment, including copier, printers, fax machines, etc.
+- Coordinate the maintenance of office equipment, including copiers, printers, fax machines, video conferencing systems, etc.

 - Provide administrative support to staff, including copying, printing, scheduling, etc.

 - Provide executive administrative support to the President and CEO & Director of Finance and Administration, including scheduling, research, printing, presentation prep, etc.

 - Provide desktop support for staff, including creating and maintaining the IT support system

 - Provide technical assistance and support for incoming queries and issues related to computer systems, software, and hardware.